Hello: "Hello, World" computer program

-Students learning a new computer programming language will often begin by writing a "Hello, World!" program, which does nothing but issue the message "Hello, world" to the user (such as by displaying it on a screen).
-It has been used since the earliest programs, in many computer languages.
-This tradition was further popularised after being printed in an introductory chapter of the book The C Programming Language by Kernighan & Ritchie.
-The book had reused an example taken from a 1974 memo by Brian Kernighan at Bell Laboratories.
+Students learning a new computer programming language will often begin by writing a "Hello, World!" program, which does nothing but issue the message "Hello, World!" to the user (such as by displaying it on a screen).
+It has been used since the earliest programs, and in many computer languages.
+This tradition was further popularised after being printed in an introductory chapter of the book The C Programming Language by Brian Kernighan and Dennis Ritchie.
+The book had reused an example taken from a 1974 memo by Kernighan at Bell Laboratories.